 - On my xCloud account, I can add other users and remove myself.
 This will help if you’re a freelancer or service provider.

-- I also like the “Playground” feature, in which xCloud gives you a temporary domain to make your site live for 24 hours.
+- I like the “Playground” feature, in which xCloud gives you a temporary domain to make your site live for 24 hours.
 This way, you can share your progress and make sure it’s good.

 Alright, entry-level plan begins at 5 USD/m per server, but if you are handling a lot, you can upgrade to the agency plan for $3 per server.

 xCloud Managed hosting starts at $5/month.
-The Lite plan offers features such as 1 GB RAM, 25 GB SSD, one virtual CPU, 1TB bandwidth, and unlimited sites.
-Even with its managed hosting, it is still cheap compared to its competitors.
+Lite plan offers features such as 1 GB RAM, 25 GB SSD, one virtual CPU, 1TB bandwidth, and unlimited sites.

-So far, xCloud has received good reviews on Trustpilot and other sites.
-Certainly, there are some bad ones for terrible support.
-At the moment, I’m comfortable with xCloud.
-Yes, some things are negative as well.
+So, using Cloudways Vultr‘s high-frequency entry-level plan, you’ll pay 16 USD, but xCloud will charge $7.5.
+So far, xCloud has received positive reviews on Trustpilot and other platforms.
+There are some bad ones for terrible support.
+Currently, I’m comfortable with xCloud.
+Some things are negative as well.

 Pros: